alex-toy/darties/README.md

-# Darties - Data Engineering project 6 -  Data Warehouse with AWS Redshift
+# Darties - Data Engineering project 6 -  Data Warehouse with AWS Redshift and Airflow

 By Alessio Rea